Heritage Hotels in Helsinki: Where the Old Meets the New

 The Radisson Blu Plaza Hotel in Helsinki has 302 lavish rooms decorated with designs by famous and classical Finns.
 Guests can dine at the Bistro Vilho restaurant or drink at the Lobby Bar.
 The Plaza Hotel also offers facilities and technologies for meetings and events.

-The GLO Hotel Art was built in 1903, at the turn of the 20th century.
+They built The GLO Hotel Art 1903, at the turn of the 20th century.
 It was designed by Karl Lindahl and Walter Thomé and originally intended as a leisure space for the students of a nearby polytechnical institute.

 The GLO Hotel in Helsinki resembles a castle with towers and balconies.
-Built at the beginning of the 20th century, it is heavily influenced by art nouveau.
+Art nouveau heavily influenced the build at the beginning of the 20th century.
 Its architecture merges European Art Nouveau and Finland’s National Romantic style.
 In this stone castle, guests will encounter grey granite and arch windows combined with colorful and stylized ornates.

 The GLO Hotel Art has entered the modern era through careful renovations but has yet to lose its majestic grandeur.
 Even though it is a castle, the hotel offers a connection with a Europark parking garage for easy access.
 This facility is where the old and the new coexist.
 This 100-year-old castle is equipped with 171 modern rooms.
 It also offers fitness and wellness services at the in-house gym.
 The hotel’s skilled staff ensures that meetings and events run smoothly while guests wine and dine at the GLO Art Lounge Bar.